-The Maryland Natural Resources Police (NRP) provide the Hunter Education Course required to receive the Certificate of Competency in Firearms and Hunter Safety.
+The Maryland Natural Resources Police (NRP), Safety Education Section provides the Hunter Education Course required to receive the Certificate of Competency in Firearms and Hunter Safety.

 Information about Hunter Education Courses, Boating Safety Education Courses, and Trapper Education is available from the Maryland Natural Resources Police Safety Education Section, 305 Marine Academy Drive, Suite 1, Stevensville, MD 21666, 410-643-8502, or by visiting the DNR website at www.dnr.maryland.gov.